On the Applicability of Registration Uncertainty: Credibility of Label Distribution

-In this example, we investigated the intensity label distributions of four registered voxels $v_\mathrm{b},v_\mathrm{c},v_\mathrm{d}$ and $v_\mathrm{e}$, shown in Fig.8(b), (c), (d), and (e) respectively.
-In Fig.8, the red circle indicates the most likely intensity label $L_m$ given by the full transformation distribution, the orange circle indicates the corresponding intensity label of the transformation mode $L(\mathbf{d}_m)$, and the green circle is the Ground Truth (GT).
+Here we are interested in the intensity label distributions of four registered voxels $v_\mathrm{b},v_\mathrm{c},v_\mathrm{d}$ and $v_\mathrm{e}$, shown in Fig.5(b), (c), (d), and (e) respectively.
+In Fig.5, the red circle indicates the most likely intensity label $L_m$ given by the full transformation distribution, the orange circle indicates the corresponding intensity label of the transformation mode $L(\mathbf{d}_m)$, and the green circle is the Ground Truth (GT).
 We observe that for $v_b$, $L_m$ and $L(\mathbf{d}_m)$ are both equal to the GT.
 On the other hand, $L_m$ and $I(\mathbf{d_m})$ for $v_\mathrm{c}, v_\mathrm{d}$ and $v_\mathrm{e}$, are not the same.
-As seen in Fig.6(c), the $L_m$ of the registered $v_c$ is equal to the GT intensity, and is more accurate than $I(\mathbf{d_m})$.
+As seen in Fig.5(c), the $L_m$ of the registered $v_c$ is equal to the GT intensity, and is more accurate than $I(\mathbf{d_m})$.
 Yet, unexpectedly, for $v_\mathrm{d}$ and $v_\mathrm{e}$, their $I(\mathbf{d}_m)$ is closer to the GT than their $L_m$.
 Voxels such as $v_d$ and $v_e$ were found frequently in our experiments using other real data.
 This surprising result indicates that utilizing the full transformation distribution can actually give a poorer/less accurate estimation than using the transformation mode alone.

-Utilizing the registration uncertainty, in particular the full label distribution, to benefit registration-based tasks is presumably an advantage of PIR \cite{Heinrich,Risholm2,Risholm3,Simpson3}.
-However, the above findings lead us to consider whether utilizing the full transformation distribution would always be an improvement.
+Researchers have attempted to present the visualized full label distribution of functional areas in fMRI to neurosurgeons \cite{Risholm3}.
+However, based on the above finding, if $L_m$ can give poorer estimation, the full label distribution might also have questionable credibility.
+Conveying such false information to surgeons would certainly be detrimental to the outcome of surgery.

-It is noteworthy that in PIR, the correlation between $R_\mathrm{T}$ and $R_\mathrm{L}$ is influenced by the choice of hyper parameters, priors, and image context.
-Other PIR approaches that use a different transformation model, regularization, optimization, and data, can yield findings different from those of our experiments.
+It is noteworthy that in PIR, the estimation of $T$ and $L$ is influenced by the choice of hyper parameters, priors, and image context.
+Other PIR approaches can yield different findings.
 Nevertheless, studying the credibility of the label distribution before using it in practice warrants increased investigation.